dentremor/Software-Defined-Infrastrucure/doku.md

 Email Address []:dh102@hdm-stuttgart.de
 ```

-To access our created certificate we can transfer the file via scp from the server to our local machine:
+To access our created certificate we can transfer the file via SCP from the server to our local machine:

 ```
 $ scp root@sdi3a.mi.hdm-stuttgart.de:/root/ssl-cert/rootCA.pem /home/user/certificates/